Drfeelgood16/Obsidian-Vault/History Vault/World History/Bronze Age/Ancient Egypt/Royalty/Symbols/System of Royal Titles in Egypt.md

 The Horus of Gold is represented by a Horus falcon perched above or beside the hieroglyph for gold.
 The Horus of Gold sees its first use in the Fourth Dynasty.
 The Horus of Gold is thought to symbolize the triumph of Horus over his uncle Set.

 # Prenomen ![[Prenomen.png]]
-The prenomen, also known as the [[cartouche]] name or throne name, is represented by a sedge and bee *nswt-bjtj* above the symbol of bread.
+The prenomen, also known as the [[Cartouche]] name or throne name, is represented by a sedge and bee *nswt-bjtj* above the symbol of bread.
 It is thought to symbolize the dual kingship of Upper (sedge) and Lower (bee) Egypt.
 There are also several possible interpretation for what the sedge and bee are supposed to represent.
 ## Use
 During the first three dynasties the prenomen was either depicted alone or, early on, with the Nebty name.
-From the end of the third dynasty and onward the prenomen was encircled by the [[cartouche]].
+From the end of the third dynasty and onward the prenomen was encircled by the [[Cartouche]].

 The *nswt-bjtj* group has other uses than as a denotation of a royal name.
 They could also represent the kings executive officials.
 The symbols could also be used to denote the personal property of the pharaoh, or to signify a royal decree.